ydx1013/FigureYa/README.md

 ## 📦 Getting the Code and Data

-You have two options for accessing the files.
+You have three options for accessing the files.

 ### 1. Download for Offline Use